Dabg/Mojolicious-Plugin-Fondation-Setup/README.md

 # OUTPUT

-- `share/workflows/setup.yaml`

-    Workflow definition generated from all plugins' `setup` declarations.
-    Committed to the application repository.
-Manually editable.

-- `$moniker.conf`
+## $moniker.conf

 Application configuration file written when the user clicks "Save" in the wizard.
 Top-level key is `Fondation`, with `dependencies` listing every selected plugin.
 Plugins that have `setup` parameters are wrapped in a hashref with their config; plugins without `setup` parameters are listed as plain strings.

 # WIZARD FLOW